-Rob and I have given homes to many animals over the years, I remember once being accosted at the local IGA, “ah you’re the Noahs Ark people, so many animals in pairs at your place!”
+Rob and I have given homes to many animals over the years, I was once accosted by a stranger at the local IGA, “ah you’re the Noahs Ark people, so many animals in pairs at your place!”
 It was true!😆

 2 mini- Italian Grey hounds